A Monte Carlo framework for noncontinuous interactions between particles and classical fields: Examples and Model Calculations

-with the spatial Fourier transformation $\mathcal{F}$.
 In case of the classical Langevin equation, the expected distribution of the power spectrum can be calculated.
 A damped field coupled to a white-noise process is expected to show Brownian noise, as it effectively integrates the white noise over time \cite{lindstrom1993fractional}.
-The resulting field has an average spectrum in form of a power with the temperature as the mode-amplitude \cite{wienerTheorem,toda1991statistical}:
+The resulting field has an average power spectrum with the temperature as the mode amplitude \cite{wienerTheorem,toda1991statistical},

 Fig.\ \ref{fig:1DLangevin:FullFigure} shows the expected spatial spectrum for the classical Langevin equation (\ref{eom:Langevin1D}) and for the simulation with our proposed method.
 For large and small momenta $k$, deviations occur due to finite-system effects, in the intermediate region the spectrum shows a very good agreement with (\ref{brownian-power-spec}).
-At some point the small wavelengths with with large $k$ are suddenly strongly suppressed.
+At some point the small wavelengths with large $k$ are suddenly strongly suppressed.

 The explanation for this behavior is the fact that we use a finite volume excitation in the parameterization (\ref{eq:parameterization:gauss3D}).
 In a classical Langevin equation, the point-like stochastic force $\xi$ has a constant spectrum $S_\xi(k) \sim c$, allowing to excite any modes.
 Within our method, the energy is changed in a small but finite-size sub-volume.
 The smallest excitable mode in the system has therefore the same scale as the interaction volume.
 Within the Gaussian parameterization (\ref{eq:parameterization:gauss3D}), this scale is the width $\sigma$.
-The resulting mode cutoff can be calculated evaluating the spectrum of the parameterization (\ref{eq:parameterization:gauss3D}), here for our 1-dimensional example:
+The resulting mode cutoff can be calculated evaluating the spectrum of the parameterization (\ref{eq:parameterization:gauss3D}), here for our (1+1)-dimensional example:

-At the scale $k^2 \sigma^2 \approx 1$ the Gaussian shape leads to a soft cutoff which suppresses all higher modes.
-We therefore define a soft-cutoff scale at
+At the scale $k^2 \sigma^2 \approx 1$ the Gaussian shape leads to a soft cutoff which suppresses all higher modes, preventing the well-known UV catastrophe of classical thermal fields.
+We therefore define a soft cutoff scale at

 These results show that our method is capable of simulating a thermal system with Langevin dynamics with controlled systematic numerical errors.